PrathameshDhande22/Java-Tutorial/content/index.md

 **Design patterns** are typical solutions to commonly occurring problems in software design.
 They are like pre-made blueprints that you can customize to solve a recurring design problem in your code.
 ## Three Main Patterns

-- **Creational patterns** provide object creation mechanisms that increase flexibility and reuse of existing code.  #creational
+- **Creational patterns** provide object creation mechanisms that increase flexibility and reuse of existing code.   	      **Purpose**: How Objects are created. #creational
 - **Structural patterns** explain how to assemble objects and classes into larger structures, while keeping these structures flexible and efficient. #structural
+    **Purpose:** Organize classes and objects to form bigger structures safely.
 - **Behavioral patterns** take care of effective communication and the assignment of responsibilities between objects. #behavioral
+    **Purpose:** How objects communicate and behave with each other.

 > [!Important] Prerequisite
 >Must have knowledge of **OOPS (Object-Oriented Programming Principles)** and **Java**.
 The design patterns are primarily based on OOPS concepts.
 The code in this tutorial is mainly written in Java and related frameworks.